list-checkRow Component Rules

 [future release]

-• Each rule is run in order
+• Each rule is run in the order specified

 • Rules are additive, so if the first rule causes the 2nd rule to match that will trigger a multi-rule run